MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-management-pack.md

 ## Sealed and unsealed management packs

 Management packs are either sealed or unsealed.
-A sealed management pack is a binary file that cannot be edited.
+A sealed management pack is a binary file that can't be edited.
 An unsealed management pack is an XML file that can be edited.
 Sealed management packs should have an .mp extension, while unsealed management packs should have an .xml extension.

 In general, management packs obtained from an application or hardware device vendor are sealed.